6JoeB/Streaker/README.md

 - [ ] Reminder at chosen time
 - [ ] After successful edit show success toast
 - [ ] Home screen with no habits could be intro screen
+- [ ] loading to edit habit screen

 ### Bugs